 Some clients will surprise you with their knowledge of insurance.
 If a prospect wants to review the coverage and terms of the policy you mention, it is usually for mutual benefit.
 For instance, if you are covered in terms of property damage and injury, but the policy does not mention anything about defects in the work you perform, you may want to upgrade your coverage before starting the job.

-To learn about other types of commercial insurance your company should have, get in touch with American Tri-Star.
+To learn about other types of commercial insurance your agency should have, get in touch with American Tri-Star.
 We are also a leading provider of home, health, and auto insurance.
 San Diego residents rely on our great coverage.
 Call 619-272-2100 to speak with one of our friendly and knowledgeable agents and receive a complimentary quote.